I grew up in Saginaw, Michigan, a blue-collar General Motors town about an hour and a half north of Detroit.

 I started my MBA in Michigan’s part-time program and took a marketing job at a technology consulting firm to learn more about the Internet.
 The tech market tanked, and I moved into public relations at Michigan, learning about press release distribution, media pitching and media training by day, and market research, corporate strategy and leadership at night.

 After graduation, I combined my journalism experience and my business education by going to work for a major news organization.
 After about five years in marketing roles there, I became a part-time product manager, spending the other part of my time launching a marketing consulting firm, also called Newvine Growing.

-I have lived in New York for six years with my husband, John, since 2006.
+I have lived in New York with my husband, John, since 2006.
 We spent three years in Manhattan, now we call Brooklyn home.
 I continue to write freelance feature articles to scratch the writing itch.

 Why a blog about reinvention?

 I appreciate living life intentionally, paying attention to what I want and need most out of life.
 I launched this blog in 2009 in a sort of mid-life crisis, wanting an outlet to ask questions about what makes life meaningful and to profile people who inspire me.

 I was on my elementary school newspaper staff and hung out with the band and theater kids in high school.
 I’ve been drawn to creatives as long as I can remember, including managing an alt-rock band in my 20s and marrying an artist.

 I took the Dale Carnegie course in my early 20s and saw how attention to leadership and goals could lead to dramatic change.
 I’m a student of Keith Ferrazzi’s Relationship Masters Academy for the same reason.
 One of the greatest benefits of my MBA was spending untold hours in the company of smart classmates intent on doing more with their careers and lives.